migte/TPLink-Desktop-Interface/README.md

 - [ ] Add a fix to the lack of resource when attempting to change the status of multiple devices too quickly.
 - [ ] Convert from an html interface to an Electron (desktop app) style interface.
 - [ ] Add support for more devices (will have to look into how certain devices display their data)
-- [ ] Add the ability to disable or enable the LED status light on power switches